JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin.md

 }
 ```

-Note that the `ivy` entry needs to be added to the `repositories {}` block as all local dependencies (local IDE, bundled plugins, etc.) rely on the Ivy repositories.
+Note that the `localPlatformArtifacts()` entry needs to be added to the `repositories {}` block as all local dependencies (local IDE, bundled plugins, etc.) rely on the Ivy repositories.

 ### Setting Up Plugin Dependencies